hamavid/hamavid/src/hannah/blog/pogofood.md

 <p style="text-align:center;padding:1.5em;"><a href="viz" class="vizbutton">See the viz</a></p>

 ### Motivation
-I wanted to try dabbling in D3 and responsive web design, and I needed some real, but not too complicated data to start me out.
-Real so I'd have to map my situation to the tutorial examples, simple enough to stick to without reverting to a tool I already knew.
-I also planned to put the results on this blog, but I'm ambivalent about putting anything meaningful online, so I wanted to err on the side of boring over controversial or highly personal.
+I wanted to try dabbling in D3 and responsive web design, and I wanted some real, but not too complicated data to start me out.
+I also planned to put the results on this blog, but I'm ambivalent about putting anything too meaningful online.
 Cat food seemed like an innocuous topic aside from exposing us as arguable helicopter parents and definite nerds.

 ### Data collection
 A few weeks after Pogo moved in, we began writing on the dry erase board on the fridge every time we fed him.
 Kibble was measured in tablespoon (T) scoops and wet food was estimated as a fraction of a 5.5 ounce (Oz) can.
 I copied the data over to a Google spreadsheet every time space ran out.
 After two months, we had a respectable-sized dataset detailing Pogo's food consumption as he grew from an 11 week old kitten who loved to attack rubber balls from the safety of an empty 12-pack into a 3 month old pre-teen who enjoyed batting at bouncy spheres from the shelter of slightly larger boxes.